Honey Sesame Chicken: A Sweet and Savory Takeout Favorite You Can Make at Home

 Garnish

-Each ingredient plays a role: honey for sweetness, soy sauce for umami, and sesame oil for that nutty finish.
-The cornstarch-flour mix keeps the coating crisp while still soaking up the sauce beautifully.
+Each ingredient plays a role: honey for sweetness, soy sauce for umami, and sesame oil for nuttiness.
+The cornstarch-flour mix keeps the coating crisp while absorbing the sauce.

 Step-by-Step Preparation Instructions